ajsliter/Portfolio/README.md

    keeping up with current methods.
 While working in a small group for developing a feasability study and IDEF-0 Diagram, most of the ideas being my own, there were two programming assignments to test our programming skills and commenting to their limits.
 Both of them were based and intended to emulate real world projects that would be commonplace for the type of work that was expected.
-Here you can see my best work and a further evolution of both coding methods and comments.
+Here you can see my best academic work and a further evolution of both coding methods and comments.
 I also was attempting to implement the principles of coupling and cohesion the most here and my data validation was a bit smarter when it was required instead of the if trees that frequented previous programs, though some still exist, especially in the first program.
 Unfortunately, I do not have a copy of the feasability study for you to view as the files were online and they were submitted via hard copy.
 Those files are no longer available to me.